 Solar Panels don’t simply stop working after 25-30 years.
 They will continue to produce electricity, however at a lower rate due to panel degradation.
 Some brands of solar panels will continue to function long after 25 years.
 With some modules reaching an expected lifespan of 40-50 years, for which the warranties will keep them protected for at least half of that time.

-So when we say a solar panel’s lifespan is around 25-30 years, we really mean that a solar panel will perform its best for around 25-30 years.
-After the 25 years, the output of the solar panel is simply no longer guaranteed.
+So when we say a solar panel’s lifespan is around 25-30 years, we really mean that a solar panel will perform at its best for 25-30 years.
+After the 25 years, the output of the solar panel is simply no longer guaranteed, due to a drop in panel efficiency.

 Do Solar Panels Degrade over Time?